 - Lastly, the “Basix” level which is what my tour was.
 This level is for budget travelers.
 Local transportation is used, basic accommodations, and more optional activities versus inclusions.

-I’m a pretty adventurous traveler and I knew the only way I could afford to do a trip like this was in the most budget-friendly way.
+I’m a pretty adventurous traveler and I knew the only way I could afford any sort of East Africa travel was in the most budget-friendly way.
 That’s why it didn’t bother me to choose the “Basix” tour option.
 Our tour was essentially a camping trip.
 Every night, with the exception of the first night in Nairobi, and one night in Uganda, we stayed in tents.
 Intrepid supplies these tents, as well as thin mattresses, and you can opt to rent a sleeping bag if you don’t want to lug one in your baggage (rental cost around $22 USD).

 I think it is important to note that almost all of our campsites were on the grounds of a hotel and upgrades were available to private or dorm rooms most nights for a cost (these rooms ranged anywhere from $10 USD a night to $70 USD).